jmikola/JmikolaJsAssetsHelperBundle/README.md

 # JmikolaJsAssetsHelperBundle

-This bundle exposes the Symfony2 asset helper to JavaScript, which allows relative or absolute asset URI's to be generated client-side.
+This bundle exposes the AssetsHelper service from Symfony2's templating component to JavaScript,  which allows relative or absolute asset URI's to be generated client-side.

 ## Compatibility